 Introduction “The self” is one of the most frequently used terms whether in professional or common language, but a consensus is still needed as to its meaning.
-Opinion is growing that it is merely a delusion, a model generated by the brain to help us cope with the world, or just a formal concept in […]
+Opinion is growing that it is merely a delusion, a model generated by the brain to help us cope with the world, or […]

 (The points are numbered to aid quick reference and refutation.)
-1. The argument of this paper is that if we actually admit that we are self-conscious, and that when we are doing consciousness research we are actually thinking about thinking, then a great deal, if not the whole of what currently passes for […]
+1. The argument of this paper is that if we actually admit that we are self-conscious, and that when we are doing consciousness research we are actually thinking about thinking, then a great deal, if not the whole […]

 The nature of the human biological field (Biofield) and its relationship to the Earth’s field is a rapidly developing area of neuroscience research.
 Several recent studies of Michael Persinger and others at Laurentian University indicate that our thoughts may not be all that private after all.
-That we share our neurological patterns with others close […]
+That we share our […]